jonathanalgar/CustomCode-Analyzer/README.md

 ![](https://github.com/jonathanalgar/CustomCode-Analyzer/blob/main/screenshot.png?raw=true)

-⚡ _Screenshot showing the development of an ODC External Library in Visual Studio Code.
+⚡ _Screenshot showing the development of an ODC External Library in Visual Studio.
 The **ODC Custom Code Analyzer** flags several rule violations in the Problems panel.
-A related Quick Fix menu is open for one rule violation, offering to "Fix this type mapping" so the field correctly matches its `OSDataType.PhoneNumber`._ ⚡
+A related Quick Fix menu is open for one rule violation, offering to "Fix this type mapping" so the field correctly matches its `OSDataType.PhoneNumber`.
+You can get identical functionality in Visual Studio Code and Rider._  ⚡

 ## Overview